SSH

 How many key pairs should I create?

-We recommend creating key pair per hardware device.
-Not a key pair per remote server.
+We recommend creating a key pair for each hardware device.
+Not a key pair for each remote server.

 Using the OpenSSH authentication agent